 |2014||Journal Article||Exposing hidden value trade-offs: sharing wildfire management responsibility between government and citizens.
 International Journal of Wildland Fire 24, 162-169 (2014).|

 |2014||Journal Article||Risk Management from a Legal and Governance Perspective.
 Journal of Integrated Disaster Risk Management 4, 61-72 (2014).|

 This research will identify legal, policy and governance barriers to more active community (including the business community) involvement in emergency management.
 The research will identify solutions whether in reform of policy and governance structures and processes or how they are applied in practice.

 Encouraging insurers to share and communicate bushfire risk with policy holders.

 Community resilience is dependent on more than just engineering and preperation

-|Economics of natural hazards||Prof David Pannell||University of Western Australia|
+|Economics of natural hazards||Dr Veronique Florec||University of Western Australia|

-|Scientific diversity, scientific uncertainty and risk mitigation policy and planning||Dr Jessica Weir||Western Sydney University|
+|Scientific diversity and uncertainty in risk mitigation policy and planning||Dr Jessica Weir||Western Sydney University|